Sakari369/psiengine_public/README.md

 Motivation behind writing a 3D engine
 =====================================

-Wrote this engine to understand how 3D and 3D engines work and to target specifically rendering this kind of recursive geometry in an efficient way (click on image to open video):
+Wrote this engine to understand how 3D and 3D engines work and to target specifically rendering this kind of recursive geometry in an efficient way:

 [![Geometry shader circle polylines](http://img.youtube.com/vi/SDGj6vSqS5Y/0.jpg)](http://www.youtube.com/watch?v=SDGj6vSqS5Y" "Geometry shader circle polylines")

+(click on image to open video)

 Currently I use this engine to toy around, as the Lua scripting environment that I've setup for this project is very nice and performant to use, and it's nice to be more close to the metal when doing for example demo-coding or creating some cool effects.